wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 Additionally, the shape between rows varies dramatically, giving you a retro U-shape across the entire keyboard.

-A new high profile set called [MT3][12] was developed by matt3o recently.
+A new high profile set called [MT3][12] was developed by matt3o recently, which is even more sculpted than SA.

 ## Low profile keycaps